rpf13/sunshine/README.md

 The following chapters will give some insights on my thinking process and why I have decided to use things the way they are.

 ### Limitations
 During deployment / testing of the app (see [TESTING.md](TESTING.md)), I have figured out, that browser support for this way of running the terminal app in the browser is not the best.
-It runs only flawlessly in the Chrome browser.
+It runs only flawlessly in the Chrome / Edge browser.
 Safari does not work at all and in Firefox, the emoji's are cut in half, see open bug / limitation for it [#2](https://github.com/rpf13/sunshine/issues/2)

 ### Challenges
 This project was a big, but very welcomed challange to me.
 I LOVED IT and I have figured out, that I really like Python!
 I did not want to build another "Hangman, Battleship, ..." game, which many students go for at this point for their Project Portfolio 3 work.
 A working colleague told me: "Why don't you create a cli based weather app", an I fell in love with the idea.
 Since we did not yet cover API's (except the basic Google Spreadsheet API), I really had to get to know on how this is done.
 The open-weather API is a relatively easy one, since it does not require authentication.

 I did also set myself the goal to use self created classes, use additional modules.
-Classes are a great concept in coding to limit repetition and rather create "generic build plans", to instantiate when needed.
+Classes are a great concept in coding to limit repetition, following the DRY paradigm and therefore create "generic build plans", to instantiate when needed.

 I also wanted to showcase my basic regex knowledge and this was the reason I have used it at some parts.
 Well, how else to verify input?
 Regex is the easiest way.

 One of the biggest challenges was to understand the geopy package - the Nominatim OpenStreetMap api.
-I did face quite some challanges, since I did not entirely read the documentation and the limitations / usage policy upfront.
+I did face quite some challanges, since I did not entirely read the documentation and the limitations / usage policy upfront [Usage Policy](https://operations.osmfoundation.org/policies/nominatim/).
 This brought me to implement some better error handling.

 ### Error Handling
 I did take great attention and big efforts on the error handling.
 Since I am using two API's, this was quite a challenge.
-I have tried to do extensive error handling in order to prevent the application to fail and just diplay errors to the user.
+I have tried to do extensive error handling in order, to prevent the application to fail and just diplay errors to the user.
 I did also **intentionally** use the sys.exit on a few places, which would exit the user from the program if a certain condition is met (in combination with displaying a reason).
 If the geopy API does not return a result, or the API call to the open-weather API fails, there is not reason to continue the program.
 I am strongly convinced, it is the right decision to exit the program in such a case.

 I have tried to cover every possible error or using a generic error handling via the try / except blocks to prevent a bad experiense.
 In combination with the many while loops and user inputs, it was a big challenge.
 This was also the main reason, why I did create the dedicated `ask_input()` function, which outsources the check of the correct input - given a choice like Y / N. The way I wrote code did not work when having this check inside the related function.
 Anyway, it is great to have such a repetitive task in a generic, dedicated function.